Thriving During Drawdowns

 Hence: Positive optionality + Time = $$

 Some time ago, I had an interesting discussion with a friend on frameworks for valuation.
 Investors with an FCF-yield approach to valuation ask themselves what their return would be if they owned the entire business.
 Imagine a savings account with $100 left alone, earning interest that makes it worth $110 at the end of that year.
-Whether you left all that $10 in there or withdrew part of it to put in your wallet, you'd still consider your return 10%.
+Regardless of whether you leave the entire $10 there or withdraw a portion of it to put in your wallet, you would still consider your return to be 10%.

-In business valuation, the tricky part is that excess FCF not paid out in dividends is subjective, and you may never get it, or it may be wasted.
-That is why most people don`t count the free cash that is not distributed, and often rightly so.
+The difficulty with business valuation is that excess FCF that is not paid out in dividends is subjective and you may never get it or it may be wasted.
+For this reason, most people do not count undistributed free cash, and often rightly so.

 The premise for not counting the cash should change when you partner with outsider management teams.
-Their ability to thrive during challenging times means you can look at the cash on a look-through basis.
-There is a higher probability that the cash will add value per share through organic initiatives or skewed capital allocation.
+Their ability to succeed in difficult times means you can look at cash on a look-through basis.
+There is a higher likelihood that cash will add value per share through organic initiatives or skewed capital allocation.